-There is an obvious need to consider the various links in your supply chain.
-What could happen upstream that would interrupt your own processes.
+There is an obvious need to consider the various links in your supply chain, if you, for example, are manufacturing, you'll have multiple supply chains to consider.
+What could happen up and downstream that would interrupt your own production processes?
 Are there alternative supply sources you could tap into?
+Can you quickly redesign products so that problem components are not required?
+Do you need to step up your health and safety protocols so that it is safe for deliveries to be made to your site(s)?
 Communicating your efforts in this will be important.